-Arriving on Haworth’s cobbled Main Street is like going back in time, other than a few modern shop fronts and the odd car it’s hard to believe it has changed much in 200 years.
+Arriving on Haworth’s cobbled Main Street is like going back in time, other than a few modern shop fronts and the odd car it hasn’t changed much in 200 years.

-Nowadays the Main Street is lined with independent shops, cafes and pubs and we regularly go there as a family to enjoy them.
+Nowadays the Main Street is lined with independent shops, cafes and pubs.

 Favourites for us including Lighthouse Lane, not just for their funny signs outside but for the unusual gifts.
-Harry loves Mrs Beighton’s Sweet Shop and I always go into Haworth Whole Foods; there are too many shops to name but really they are all fabulously individual.
+The teen loves Mrs Beighton’s Sweet Shop and I always go into Haworth Whole Foods; there are too many shops to name but really they are all fabulously individual.

-Of course the star of the show is The Parsonage Museum situated at the top of the Main Street behind St Michael and All Angels’ Church.
+Of course the star of the show is the Parsonage Museum at the top of the Main Street behind St Michael and All Angels’ Church.

 Seeing the humble residence of the Brontes really drives home the magnitude of their achievements.
-It is staggering to think some of the most famous novels in history were created in dining room of a small parsonage.
+It is staggering to think some of the most famous novels in history were created in this dining room.

-And at a time when women enjoyed few rights and privileges – the vote not arriving for another 100 years.
+And at a time when women enjoyed few privileges and fewer rights; the vote not arriving for another 100 years.

 The Museum is a treasure trove of artefacts from their lives, with everything from clothes and furniture to writing equipment and childhood toys.

-It is not for the faint-hearted, Southerners beware these are proper Yorkshire hills and the weather is changeable at best.
+The walk is not for the faint hearted and the weather is changeable at the best of times.
 Dress accordingly, there is a reason she called it Wuthering Heights.